 The Id of the star in the Yale Bright Star Catalogue is HR8007.
 HIP103191 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD199140.

 Based on the star's spectral type of B2IIIvar , BW Vulpeculae's colour and type is blue giant star.
-The star has a B-V Colour Index of -0.14 which means the star's temperature has been calculated using information from Morgans @ Uni.edu.
+The star has a B-V Colour Index of -0.14 which means the star's temperature is about 13,196 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

 BW Vulpeculae has an apparent magnitude of 6.55 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of -2.13 If you used the 2007 Parallax value, you would get an absolute magnitude of -0.98.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 1.84 which gave the calculated distance to BW Vulpeculae as 1772.63 light years away from Earth or 543.48 parsecs.
-It would take a spaceship travelling at the speed of light, 1772.63 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 1.84000 which gave the calculated distance to BW Vulpeculae as 1772.63 light years away from Earth or 543.48 parsecs.
+If you want that in miles, it is about 10,420,627,695,266,462.59, based on 1 Ly = 5,878,625,373,183.61 miles.

-In 2007, Hipparcos data was revised with a new parallax of 3.12 which put BW Vulpeculae at a distance of 1045.40 light years or 320.51 parsecs.
+In 2007, Hipparcos data was revised with a new parallax of 3.12000 which put BW Vulpeculae at a distance of 1045.40 light years or 320.51 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

 |Absolute Magnitude||-2.13 / -0.98|